 For inspiration, check out these examples of Fourth of July marketing emails from 15 brands that are doing it right.

 1. Magical Brands builds brand awareness by targeting a wider audience

 Subject line: July 4th Cook Out Recipes 🇺🇸

-And it’s a clever way to build brand awareness with a wider audience.
-Magical Brand’s July 4th email grounds their somewhat unconventional product in a traditional, culturally accepted holiday.
+It’s a clever way to build brand awareness with a wider audience: Magical Brand’s July 4th email grounds their somewhat unconventional product in a traditional, culturally accepted holiday.

 Subject line: 4th of July Mixed Packs

-It gives their subscribers the opportunity to try flavors they may not have tasted before and takes the guesswork out trying to shop for the perfect cold one.
+Brand tip: Create a product focus especially for the Fourth of July.
+It gives your subscribers the opportunity to try flavors they may not have tasted before, and also takes the guesswork out of trying to shop for the perfect cold one.

 Subject line: Combat your 4th of July hangover! 🍻🍷🍹

 For those who choose to go the alcoholic beverage route this July 4th, More Labs has got you covered.